SargisYonan/SyriacKeyboard/README.md

 ### Notes
 A new menu item will be added to the left of the date (if one did not exist already) where "Syriac Phonetic" can be selected.

-This package uses the Meltho fonts by Beth Mardutho: The Syriac Institute.
+This package uses the Meltho fonts v1.21 by Beth Mardutho: The Syriac Institute - http://bethmardutho.org/meltho/

-The Phonetics keyboard resource file was created by Steve Caruso
+The Phonetics keyboard resource file was created by Steve Caruso - http://aramaicnt.org/author/stevecaruso/

+ܢܢܝܐܠܘܚܘܢ